5 Beautiful Nature Escapes in L.A.

 Numerous trails feature spectacular views of the coast.
 Los Liones is the perfect option for anyone in decent shape.
 The hike is not too hard, yet still intense enough that you will get in a fantastic workout.
 This trail is great because it has a number of turn around points, so you can go out to your comfort level.
 The trek to the ending point, Parker Mesa overlook, is pretty difficult with a 1500 foot elevation gain.
 Don’t worry, you can simply make your way up to the first overlook and still enjoy stunning vistas of the coast.

-Long Beach Bike Path
+5. Long Beach Shoreline Pedestrian Path

 Often overlooked, the Long Beach bike path is a wonderful laid-back recreational gem in LA. county.
 This path is super flat with barely any elevation gain, thus making it a perfect exercise & sightseeing combo.
 If you are not looking to get in a major workout, but still want to enjoy pretty scenery, ample people watching, and simply being out in nature, then the Long Beach bike path is for you.
 Compared to the Strand, this path is much shorter, easier, and less congested, although parking can be hard to find.